 (2) The board may order the parties to comply with Terms of Usage that the board deems appropriate for the proper conduct of parties using ODR, which may include without limitation participant responsibilities and timelines for various steps in the ODR process.

-(3) The chair may assign a member or the registrar as a board facilitator to assist the parties in reaching resolution of the issues in the appeal.
+(3) The chair may assign a member, the registrar or a case manager as a board facilitator to assist the parties in reaching resolution of the issues in the appeal.

 (4) The board facilitator has discretion in the manner in which the appeal will be managed in ODR and, without limitation, may

 (5) Discussions in ODR are confidential and without prejudice to the positions the parties may take at a hearing of the appeal.

 (6) A member acting as the board facilitator for ODR will not be designated as a panel member for the hearing of the appeal unless all parties consent.

 16. (1) The board may direct that a settlement conference be held in person, by telephone conference call or by some other method and be conducted by a member or a case manager.
 The member presiding at a settlement conference will not be designated as a panel member for the hearing of the appeal unless all parties consent.

 (2) The board may make any order it sees fit to require the parties to prepare for the settlement conference including,